-- adopt a set of standard procurement procedures to procure all goods and services on an open, fair and competitive basis, which should be no less stringent than the requirements set out in the "Sustainable Fisheries Development Fund's - Application Guidelines", the Agreement, and other relevant conditions prescribed for the grant of the Fund; - segregate the duties in the procurement process as far as possible, e.g. assign different staff members to source suppliers/contractors for invitation of quotations/tenders, approve quotations/tenders, and certify the goods/services received; - specify the approving authorities and the procurement methods for purchases of different values (e.g. open tendering for purchases of significant value or restricted tendering for minor purchases of a specified amount), which should be no less stringent than the requirements set out in the "Sustainable Fisheries Development Fund's Application Guidelines", the Agreement, and other relevant conditions prescribed for the grant of the Fund; - state the approving authorities for purchases by single source quotation or tender (preferably by a panel in case of high value purchases) and require the staff concerned to give justifications in writing; - include in the tender/quotation invitation documents probity clauses to prohibit all bidders from offering or soliciting bribes in relation to the bidding exercise; - incorporate anti-collusion clauses in the tender/quotation invitation document, and require the bidders to submit, together with their bids, a declaration pledging compliance with the anti-collusion clause; - add probity clauses to prohibit all contractors'/service providers' staff from offering, soliciting or accepting bribes, in the contracts to be awarded; and - seek ICAC's tailor-made advice, if necessary, on procurement in relation to the funded projects.
+- adopt a set of standard procurement procedures to procure all goods and services on an open, fair and competitive basis, which should be no less stringent than the requirements set out in the "Sustainable Fisheries Development Fund's - Application Guidelines", the Agreement, and other relevant conditions prescribed for the grant of the Fund; - segregate the duties in the procurement process as far as possible, e.g. assign different staff members to source suppliers/contractors for invitation of quotations/tenders, approve quotations/tenders, and certify the goods/services received; - specify the approving authorities and the procurement methods for purchases of different values (e.g. open tendering for purchases of significant value or restricted tendering9 for minor purchases of a specified amount), which should be no less stringent than the requirements set out in the "Sustainable Fisheries Development Fund's Application Guidelines", the Agreement, and other relevant conditions prescribed for the grant of the Fund; - state the approving authorities for purchases by single source quotation or tender (preferably by a panel in case of high value purchases) and require the staff concerned to give justifications in writing; - include in the tender/quotation invitation documents probity clauses to prohibit all bidders from offering or soliciting bribes in relation to the bidding exercise; - incorporate anti-collusion clauses10 in the tender/quotation invitation document, and require the bidders to submit, together with their bids, a declaration pledging compliance with the anti-collusion clause; - add probity clauses to prohibit all contractors'/service providers' staff from offering, soliciting or accepting bribes, in the contracts to be awarded; - seek ICAC's tailor-made advice, if necessary, on procurement in relation to the funded projects; and - provide report of relevant quotations and tendering records on procurement exercise to AFCD.